sajeethphilip/Beamer-Slide-Generator/README.md

-# Can we have a tool that bridges the gap from idea generation to PDF presentation all under one umbrella?
-That is what Beamer Slide Generator and its IDE BSG-IDE are all about.
+# Bridge the gap from Idea Generation to PDF Presentation

 Create a presentation slide in no time.
 That is the goal.
 Read the manual (RTM!)
 Contact me (nsp@airis4d.com) for clarifications.
 Contribute to the manual by adding your observations.
 AND Enjoy!